cdsittampalam/documentation/docs/Partner API.md

 ### Return all trusted parties for a company Request

-This endpoint lets you find out details of the trusted parties that exist in a company.
-Using the endpoint is also useful for finding out the 'trusted_entity_id' of a trusted party user that you want to include as a member of a custody group when you create a fund.
+This endpoint shows details of the trusted parties that exist in a company.
+You should also use the endpoint to find out the 'trusted_entity_id' of a trusted party user that you want to include as a member of a custody group for creating a fund.

-In this example. you use make a request to obtain the trusted party user of Izumi Katsuyoshi that you added in 'Add trusted party'.
+In this example. you make a request to obtain the trusted party user of Izumi Katsuyoshi that you added in 'Add trusted party'.

+You enter **1fB50nbY9Tw2TT12K6VH46gDKWE** in Swagger for ACME corp and the following request that delivers a response:

 #### Request